I love sewing and saving money. With every hobby comes items that you need. These are my top twelve sewing tools that I can’t sew without!

-I’m a frugal sewist and I often give ideas for sewing and saving money.
-But with every hobby comes tools that you have to buy.
-I actually don’t have a fully decked out sewing room which I’m happy with, but I do have some items that I can’t sew without.
+In every hobby comes tools that you have to buy to actually be able to do that hoby.
+I don’t have a fully decked out sewing room and probably never will, but I do have some sewing products that I can’t sew without.
+I always need them while I’m working in my sewing room.
 These are my top twelve sewing tools that I can’t sew without!
-What are your favorite sewing tools?

 There are affiliate links in this post.
 I only link to things I have used and recommend.
 All opinions are my own.